EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 #### AVR Boards<!--! {#menu_walk_avr_serial_ports} -->

-Most Arduino AVR style boards have very few (i.e., one, or none) dedicated serial ports *available* after counting out the programming serial port.
+Most Arduino AVR style boards have very few (i.e., one or none) dedicated serial ports *available* after counting out the programming serial port.
 So to connect anything else, we need to try to emulate the processor serial functionality with a software library.
 This example shows three possible libraries that can be used to emulate a serial port on an AVR board.